pmem/pmemstream/doc/libpmemstream.3.md

 :	Returns current usable (free) size of the given 'region'.
 	It equals to: 'region's end offset' - 'region's append offset'.
 	This function serves only as an approximation of available space for use.
-	See `pmemstream_entry_length` to read more about space used by entries.
+	See `pmemstream_entry_size` to read more about space used by entries.
 	On error returns 0.

 `int pmemstream_region_runtime_initialize(struct pmemstream *stream, struct pmemstream_region region, struct pmemstream_region_runtime **runtime);`